SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

      - A comma separated list of column definitions.
 A minimal column definition includes a name identifier and a datatype.
 Other column constraints and default values can be added optionally.
    * - ``CLUSTER BY column_name1 ...``
      -
-         A commma separated list of clustering column keys.
+         A comma separated list of clustering column keys.

-         See :ref:`flexible_data_clustering` for more information.
+         See :ref:`cluster_by` for more information.
    * - ``LIKE``
      - Duplicates the column structure of an existing table.